 Tahmoor Coal currently holds a WAL for the Sydney Basin Nepean Groundwater Source which is regulated in accordance with the Greater Metropolitan Region Groundwater Sources Water Sharing Plan.
-Additionally, Tahmoor Coal holds WALs for a number of Upper Nepean and Upstream Warragamba Water Source management zones as listed in Table 9.
+Additionally, Tahmoor Coal holds WALs for a number of Upper Nepean and Upstream Warragamba Water Source management zones as listed in Error!
+Reference source not found..